 All functionality from version v2 is preserved in v3, although most options have been renamed and organized by their scope.
 The primary focus has been on rewriting the entire codebase in TypeScript to enhance the developer experience and ensure better type safety.

 vue-gtag is ESM-only.
-Check out this article if you want to know more about the reasons behind ESM-only builds.
+Check out article if you want to know more about the reasons behind ESM-only builds.

 installation